-The Inuit Language Protection Act was approved in September 2008.
-The ILPA responds more specifically to the challenges confronting the Inuit language and its speakers by protecting and promoting its use, quality and prevalence throughout Nunavut.
+The Inuit Language Protection Act (ILPA) was approved in September 2008 and came into force in 2011.
+On July 31, 2017, there were additions of sections 3 to 5 to the Act in order to address the Act as it stipulates the obligations of the private organizations on the Act.
+The ILPA responds more specifically to the challenges confronting the Inuit language and its speakers by protecting and promoting its use, quality, and prevalence throughout Nunavut.
 The ILPA guarantees the right to education in the Inuit language, protects territorial public servants who prefer to work in the Inuit language, and defines specific obligations for government, municipalities, and private sector and federal organizations for providing their communications and services generally available to the public in the Inuit language.

-The ILPA created a minister responsible for coordinating the implementation of policies as well as the Inuit Uqausinginnik Taiguusiliuqtiit (IUT), the Inuit Language Authority.
+The ILPA requires a minister responsible for coordinating the implementation of policies as well as the Inuit Ugausinginnik Taiguusiliugtiit (IUT), the Inuit Language Authority.